Skip to main content

 The micro-enterprise regime is appealing due to its administrative simplicity and reduced social charges, around 22% of turnover.
 However, this economy translates into limited social protection: basic health coverage, no unemployment insurance, and reduced retirement rights.
 Moreover, if you are a micro-entrepreneur, you cannot recover VAT on your professional purchases, which can influence your profitability.

 In the case of wage portage, although social charges are higher, generally around 45% after deducting management fees, the employee under wage portage benefits from better social coverage.
-Depending on the policy of the umbrella company, the employee under wage portage can also recover VAT on their professional expenses, which helps optimize net income.
+Depending on the policy of the umbrella company, the employee under wage portage can also recover VAT on their management fees, which helps optimize net income.

 Creating your own business, whether in the form of an EURL, SASU, or otherwise, offers total autonomy in managing your activity.
 However, this freedom comes with increased administrative complexity: drafting statutes, accounting management, tax declarations, etc. The manager assumes all responsibilities alone, which can be time-consuming and require specific skills.